Evanyl/photomosaicCL/README.md

 # photomosaicCL - A Photomosaic Generator

-## WORK IN PROGRESS<br/>
-This project will eventually generate a photomosaic.
+This application generates a photomosaic of an image, from a folder of source images.